top of page

 Once the planting plan is agreed, a plant schedule and quotation is prepared.
 When approved, plants are sourced from specialist nurseries, delivery is arranged and the plants are set out on site ready for planting.

-Planting design for existing gardens
+Planting design for existing gardens and established spaces

 Planting design is often commissioned for gardens that already have an established layout but need new life and structure within the planting.